mvillalba/caviar/README.md

 See the examples directory for a handful of working toy program examples.

+*NOTE: In order to generate attached bundles (program = program + asset bundle), cavundle needs the to execute `zip` program due to a shortcoming with Go's ZIP library*

-NOTE: Caviar is designed with long-running processes (such as Web apps) that need to have quick access to their assets/resources in mind and this has some consequences.
-Namely, Caviar will load all assets to RAM on startup and it will keep them there.
+*NOTE: Caviar is designed with long-running processes (such as Web apps) that need to have quick access to their assets/resources in mind and this has some consequences.
+Namely, Caviar will load all assets to RAM on startup and it will keep them there.*

-NOTE: This is an early version of Caviar and no cross-platform testing has been done.
-It works on Linux (and probably other *nix variants), but using it on Windows will likely require some work (case-insensitive matches, possible hard-coded paths, etc.).
-You are welcome to submit a patch.
+*NOTE: This is an early version of Caviar and no cross-platform testing has been done.
+It works on Linux (and probably other UNIX variants), but using it on Windows will likely require some work (case-insensitive matches, possible hard-coded paths, etc.).
+You are welcome to submit a patch.*

 Contact